TeamPath: Building MultiModal Pathology Experts with Reasoning AI Copilots

 Specifically, we randomly subsampled 10 question–image pairs from each category within the PathMMU ``tiny\_test'' set and examined two capacities: (1) the ability of \method{} to act as an auto-verifier or auto-corrector for incorrect expert assessments, and (2) the ability of \method{} to revise and correct reasoning pathways when human experts fail to provide accurate answers.
+When performing the TTVC, we prepared the inputs as the images, questions, and reasoning from experts, and performed verification and correction based on \method{}.
+Given the pathologists’ availability and the nature of the research, we have adopted an offline collaboration approach.
+We collect the pathologists’ answers and reasoning processes and use them as input to complete the two tasks described above using \method{}.
 The overall paradigm for these two tasks is summarized in Figure \ref{fig:corrector performance} (a).
 Through this study, we aim to establish future paradigms of human–AI collaboration in biomedical research and clinical practice, highlighting the role of \method{} as a reliable and strong copilot.